 Missionaries are like you: they love to know they are loved!
 Learn their desires and interests.
 Show them that you care.

-In 1921 -- which was only about 2 years after what is now NMI had begun -- a "box work" program was begun.
-Box work was a way of encouraging local churches to send more than cash to missionaries.
+In 1921 -- which was only about two years after what is now NMI was born -- a "boxwork" program was begun.
+Boxwork was a way of encouraging local churches to send more than cash to missionaries.
 It meant actually boxing up personal and ministry stuff and sending those boxes overseas to missionaries.

 Two years later -- in 1923 -- the General Budget (now World Evangelism Fund) came into being.
 At that point box work became a way of providing a personal touch with individual missionaries who began to be supported through a central budget.

-That "box work" program has now evolved into what we call LINKS.
-It provides a valuable personal contact between local churches and missionaries.
+That "boxwork" program evolved into what we call Links.
+It provides valuable personal contact between local churches and missionaries serving elsewhere in the world.